Some posts contain compensated links. Please read this disclaimer for more info.

 Less popular and quieter than its neighbors to the south, Zadar surprises.
 Boasting an interesting mix of Roman and Venetian history and architecture, its Old Town sits on a rectangular peninsula jutting out into the Adriatic Sea.
 Its wealth of culture and history, combined with a vibrant nightlife and wonderful atmosphere, is quite remarkable.

-Zadar is a place that simply deserves a visit.
-It’s much less crowded than Dubrovnik or Split, yet offers attractions that are pretty similar.
+Zadar is a place that deserves a visit.
+It’s much less crowded than Dubrovnik or Split, yet it offers pretty similar attractions.
 Don’t just treat Zadar as an afternoon stopping point on a road trip along the coast, though.
 No, Zadar deserves two full days.
 You really don’t want to rush this town.
 Not to mention, Zadar is a great point to continue your exploration of Croatia from!

 This itinerary for 48 hours in Zadar will have you ready to book your flight and your Zadar accommodation in no time!